-Do green card holders (US Permanent Residents) need visa for Italy ?
+Do green card holders (US Permanent Residents) need a visa for Italy?

 At the end of this article, we have a section called where to apply for Italy Schengen visa in the US.

-You need to make an online appointment with the Italian embassy before you apply for Schengen visa since Italian embassy do not allow walk-ins.
+You need to make an online appointment with the Italian embassy before you apply for a Schengen visa since the Italian embassy does not allow walk-ins.

 You can make an appointment at your jurisdiction for Italy Schengen visa by clicking the link as shown below.

-When you click on the book your appointment link, you will be taken to “pretona online” website where you can make your booking
+When you click on the book your appointment link, you will be taken to “prenota online” website where you can make your booking

 Click on confirm and you have made your appointment for Italy Schengen visa.